nsvitek/CT_tools/morphosource_batch_convert/README.md

 #### Dependencies
 The code depends on the packages `pandas` and `idigbio`.
 See more on installing pandas [here](https://pandas.pydata.org/pandas-docs/stable/install.html) and on installing idigbio [here](https://pypi.org/project/idigbio/).

+    Update 2 August 2018: Turns out that the code will not currently work with Python 2.
+I will work on editing the code such that it will work for both Python 2 and Python 3.
+Stay tuned.

 ## Quick Start

 1. Open `user_configuration.py` in a text editor and change the variables in ALL CAPS to the correct settings for your job.